-The power supply of the AVS-47B was designed so that the bridge can be used from two 12 V batteries.
-It is not the purpose that this should be routine: the current consumption is too high for that.
-But battery operation provides valuable means for trouble-shooting in case of EMI heating problems, and it can also turn out useful in applications where mains voltage is simply not available.
+The power supply of the AVS-47B is designed so that the bridge can be used from two 12 V batteries or other floating 12V voltage sources.
+Refer to specifications for current drain and voltage limits.
+Battery operation provides valuable means for trouble-shooting in case of EMI heating problems and despite the high power consumption, it can also turn out useful in applications where an AC voltage is just not available.

-You need two separate 12 Volt batteries.
-The internal regulators of the AVS-47B need a voltage drop of about 0.5 Volts, and they have been adjusted to give +/- 11 V for the electronics.
-Both batteries must therefore give at least 11.5 Volts.
+You need two separate (nominally) 12 Volt batteries or stabilized DC voltage sources which both must give at least 11.5 Volts.
 Below that, performance of the bridge may suffer.
-However, because the battery voltage has no ripple, noise performance should remain good.
+However, because battery voltage has no ripple, noise performance should remain unaffected.

 Connect the two batteries in series.
-The middle point is wired to pin 2 of the 4-pole DIN plug on the rear panel. +12V goes to pin 1 and -12V to pin 3.
+The middle point is wired to pin 2 of the 4-pole DIN plug. +12V goes to pin 1 and -12V to pin 3.
 There is no power switch for battery operation.
 Either provide your own switch, which must break both the +12V and -12V leads, or just pull the plug off.
+Do not use battery input without the center lead (0 V or GROUND).